Tejas-H5/Javascript-Keyboard/Readme.md

 # Virtual Keyboard ( Check it out [here](https://el-tejaso.github.io/Javascript-Keyboard/keyboard.html) )

+I have since stopped working on the vanillaJS project, and I'm porting it to typescript.
+Ideally, I want to turn this into some sort of rhythm game, but coming up with an intuitive design is proving difficult.

 This project aims to be a fully functional virtual keyboard, with the ability to automate it's own playing, as well as the ability to teach people how to play it.
 It is basically a rework of my more or less failed Harmonic Table unity project (https://github.com/El-Tejaso/Harmonic-Table), but it is also quite different.

 ## How does it work?